Tryzan Caps; Tryzan Tabs

-If you are not sure what to do, ask your doctor or pharmacist.
+If you miss more than one dose, or are not sure what to do, ask your doctor or pharmacist.

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think you or anyone else may have taken too much Tryzan Tabs.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think you or anyone else may have taken too much Tryzan.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

-If you do not drink enough water while taking Tryzan Tabs, you may feel faint, light-headed or sick.
+If you do not drink enough water while taking Tryzan, you may feel faint, light-headed or sick.
 This is because your blood pressure is dropping suddenly.
 If you continue to feel unwell, tell your doctor.

 Go to your doctor regularly for a check-up.
 Your doctor may occasionally do a blood test to check your potassium levels and see how your kidneys are working.

 Do not give Tryzan to anyone else, even if they have the same condition as you.

 Do not take Tryzan to treat any other complaints unless your doctor or pharmacist tells you to.

 Do not stop taking Tryzan, or lower or increase the dosage, without checking with your doctor.

 If you feel light-headed, dizzy or faint when getting out of bed or standing up, get up slowly.
 Standing up slowly, especially when you get up from bed or chairs, will help your body get used to the change in position and blood pressure.
 If this problem continues or gets worse, talk to your doctor.